top of page

 Acoustic tapes

-These recommendations will certainly eliminate some annoyance, although far from providing the desired silence of a library.
-Still, small improvements do change the quality of the work environment, without having to do any building work.
-They are also the common sense tricks I concluded after years working on schools and hospital projects in the UK.
-Working alongside acousticians from Arup, Buro Happold, Cundall, plus several of the top engineering companies in the country, I could ponder the level of difficulties.
-The regulation for the construction of new schools, for example, is probably the most stringent when it is about acoustics, compared to other building types like hotels, offices and even housing.
-If you live in a new build, you might question why you are living in a paper-thin walls and having the displeasure of hearing your neighbours talking to each other or worse.
+These recommendations will certainly eliminate some annoyance, although they are far from providing the desired silence of a library.
+Still, small improvements do change the quality of the work environment without having to do any building work.
+They are also common sense tricks, as I concluded after years of working on schools and hospital projects in the UK.
+Working alongside acousticians from Arup, Buro Happold, and Cundall, plus several of the top engineering companies in the country, I could ponder the level of difficulties.
+For example, the regulation for the construction of new schools is probably the most stringent regarding acoustics compared to other building types like hotels, offices and even housing.
+If you live in a new building, you might question why you live in paper-thin walls and have the displeasure of hearing your neighbours talking to each other or worse.
 Construction failures in housing development are extensively technical for this blog post.
 However, that can be a new topic for another day.

-My friends around the world have shared their photos of their home office, homeschooling and home studio.
+My friends worldwide have shared photos of their home office, homeschooling and home studio.

 - The Hague, Netherlands.
 Profession: Entrepreneur & Travel Blogger. www.spendlifetraveling.com